PROJECT EXHIBITION FILM PUBLICATION EVENT

 Sound design in collaboration with Shuoxin Tan

-Drifting Bodies consists of two video works in dialogue, inviting visitors to walk through a projection of Singapore’s Jewel Rain Vortex at Changi Airport into the sensorial environment of Thailand’s Vajiralongkorn Dam Reservoir recreated through a three-channel video installation in a dark room.
+Drifting Bodies is composed of two video works in dialogue.
+Visitors move first through a projection of Singapore’s Jewel Rain Vortex at Changi Airport, then enter the sensorial environment of Thailand’s Vajiralongkorn Dam Reservoir, recreated through a three-channel installation in a darkened room.

-The film installation is part of the exhibition HOW MUCH WATTAGE IS ONE HANDBREADTH OF WATER at the Storefront for Art and Architecture in New York (2025).
+The video installation debuted in the exhibition HOW MUCH WATTAGE IS ONE HANDBREADTH OF WATER at the Storefront for Art and Architecture in New York (2025).

 RELATED PROJECT Tracing Sand